Generic name: nitroprusside [ nye-troe-PRUS-ide ]

 What happens if I miss a dose?

-Since nitroprusside is given as needed by a healthcare professional, you are not likely to miss a dose.
+In a medical setting you are not likely to miss a dose.

 What happens if I overdose?